aphecetche/hugo-aphecetche/content/talk/2017-05-19-muon-week-giusti-run3-mrrtf.md

 # Remedies ?

-### 1 - Carve some time out of volunteers by finding other people to do part of their job
+### 1 - Carve some time out for volunteers by finding other people to do part of their job

 +++